7wikbngu/jQuery/README.md

 # **Rock Pape Scissors game using jQuery**

+I just started learning javascript so I am a novice.

-It is a really simple algorithm
+###It is a really simple algorithm.

-Rules :
+##Rules :

 The outcome of the game is determined by 3 simple rules:
 1. Rock wins against scissors.